ahuacate/pve-host/README.md

 # 1. Prepare your Hardware

 PVE hosts can be any x86 hardware with a few conditions.
-Best use Intel NIC devices (clones seem to be okay too).
-And only use enterprise grade SSD drives when creating ZFS Cache builds.
+The hardware should have Intel NIC devices (clones seem to be okay too).
+And only use enterprise grade SSD drives when creating ZFS Cache disks.

 In this guide you have the option to configure a PVE host which also serves as a backend ZFS file server with optional SSD cache.
 PVE has inbuilt ZFS to create Raid-Z storage tanks featuring as many disks as you like.
-You can read about our containerized NAS solution [here](https://github.com/ahuacate/pve-zfs-nas) which uses a PVE Ubuntu CT as the frontend.
+You can read about our containerized NAS solutions [here](https://github.com/ahuacate/pve-nas) which uses a PVE Ubuntu CT as the frontend.

-We also have a primary PVE host build option, for hardware with 3x or more Intel ethernet NICs, for running pfSense.
+When configuring a PVE host hardware with 3x or more Intel ethernet NICs the User has the option to ready the PVE host networking for a pfSense VM.
 With pfSense you can install OpenVPN Gateways, HAProxy servers and more using multiple NICs and VLANs.
-Our pfSense setup requires L2/L3 switches and VLANs.
+Our pfSense setup requires L2/L3 switches and VLANs and host hardware installed with 3x or more Intel ethernet NICs.

-Secondary PVE hosts need only a 1x ethernet NIC.
+Secondary PVE hosts in general need only a 1x ethernet NIC.
 A minimum of two secondary PVE hosts is needed to form a quorum in the event a PVE host fails.
 Note: The downside is when your primary PVE host goes offline then your PfSense services (i.e. OpenVPN, HAProxy) are also offline.

 Your PVE host hardware specifications are determined by your mainboard type.